The Patient Voice in Arthritis Research

 Highlights from The Patient Voice in Arthritis Research

-- We now have six projects with one or more Patient Insight Partners as part of the project team and are dedicated to having patient insight embedded into all future projects.
+- We now have 6 projects that have one or more patient insight partners as part of the project team and a dedication to have patient insight embedded into all future projects.

-- We have Patient Insight Partner co-applicants on a number of current grant applications.
+- We have patient insight partner co-applicants on a number of our current grant applications.

-- Our most recent researcher hires had patients on the interview panel and we are dedicated to continuing this in future.
+- Our most recent researcher hires had patients on the interview panel, with a dedication to continue this into the future.

-- This includes a research seminar where researchers will present to young people living with arthritis (aged 10-20) and a fun, interactive research workshop, where the young people can learn research methods so that they will be able to conduct their own research and present it for WORD Day 2020.
+- This includes a research seminar whereby researchers are presenting to young people living with arthritis (aged 10-20) and a fun, interactive research workshop, whereby the young people can learn research methods such that they will be able to conduct their own research and present it for WORD Day 2020.

-- Dr Emma Dorris also held a storytelling workshop with iCAN Ireland to help young people living with arthritis to tell their story and what they wish others knew about their experiences through animation.
+- Emma Dorris also held a storytelling workshop with iCAN Ireland to help young people living with arthritis to tell their story and what they wish other’s new about their experiences through animation.
 These animations will be released for WORD Day 2019.

 - We are working with Arthritis Ireland to name a human gene!
-Our research was the first to uncover how the gene works.
+Our research was the first to uncover how a gene works.
 So little was known about this gene that it didn’t yet have an official name.
-Due to our research, which was funded by Arthritis Ireland, HRB and IRC, we are working with the official gene-naming body to give it a name.
-We wouldn't be able to carry out our research without patients donating their samples and the public funding our research; whether that is via donations to Arthritis Ireland or through the taxes that fund the Health Research Board and the Irish Research Council.
+Due to our research, which was funded by Arthritis Ireland, HRB and IRC, we are working with the official gene naming body to give it a name.
+We wouldn't be able to carry out our research without patients donating their samples and the public funding our research; whether that's via donations to Arthritis Ireland or through the taxes that fund the Health Research Board and the Irish Research Council.
 Therefore, we are working with Arthritis Ireland and asking the public to help us name a human gene: You can vote for your favourite name here.

-- We are working with 22q11 Ireland and Presentation Secondary School Tralee to increase awareness of the rare disease 22q11 Deletion Syndrome.
-The second-year CSPE students of Pres Tralee are creating patient experience posters for people living with 22q11 Deletion Syndrome or their familial carers.
-These posters will help people living with 22q11 Deletion Syndrome to share their day-to-day experiences of living with a rare disease.
+- We are working with 22q11 Ireland and Presentation Secondary School Tralee to increase awareness of the rare disease 22q11 deletion syndrome.
+The second year CSPE students of Pres Tralee are creating patient experience posters for people living with, or the familial carers of people living with 22q11 deletion syndrome.
+These posters will help people living with 22q11 deletion syndrome to share their day-to-day experiences of living with a rare disease.
 The posters will be used by 22q11 Ireland to raise awareness.
 The students will gain an understanding and insight of living with a rare disease.
-By meeting with people living with a rare disease and learning about their lives, these students (and potential future leaders) will also start to help their local community become more inclusive and welcoming for people with chronic illnesses.
+By meeting with and learning about the lives of people living with rare disease, these students (and potential future leaders) will also start to recognise how their local community and help to become more inclusive and welcoming for people with chronic illnesses.

-- For Rare Disease Day, we created an animated video to raise awareness for the rare disease CRMO/CNO (Chronic Nonbacterial Osteomyelitis).
+- For Rare Disease Day we created an animated video to raise awareness for the rare disease CNO/CRMO (Chronic Nonbacterial Osteomyelitis).